 The College became autonomous in 1987.
-It currently offers 23 undergraduate, and 14 postgraduate programmes, a PG diploma in Computer Science.
+It currently offers 23 undergraduate, 14 postgraduate programmes and a PG Diploma in Computer Science.
 Five departments offer M.Phil programmes and seven departments offer Ph.D. programmes.
 Apart from this we also have integrated professional programmes, postgraduate programmes in collaboration with foreign universities, skill enhancement programmes and certificate courses.

 The College frames its own courses of study and adopts innovative methods of teaching, learning and evaluation.
 In keeping with its tradition of promoting innovation and growth, the College has introduced the Choice Based Credit System (CBCS) for the undergraduate programmes from the academic year 1997-98.
 The CBCS was introduced for all postgraduate programmes from the academic year 2000-2001.
-With the introduction of the CBCS new academic programmes, including interdisciplinary courses, were offered.
+With the introduction of the CBCS, new academic programmes, including interdisciplinary courses, were offered.
 The goals of the CBCS are as follows:

-- · to provide a broad-based, liberal education for all students - to provide them with greater flexibility in the choice of courses - to enable them to choose courses at basic/advanced levels - to enable students to progress at their own pace - to enable highly motivated students to go beyond minimum requirements and earn extra credits
+- to provide a broad-based, liberal education for all students - to project curriculum learning outcomes aligned with global requirements - to enable students to choose courses at basic/advanced levels - to enable students to progress at their own pace - to enable highly motivated students to go beyond minimum requirements and earn extra credits